McKayla Maroney Sues USA Gymnastics For Trying To 'Conceal' Doctor's Sexual Abuses

 Olympic medalist McKayla Maroney has filed a lawsuit against USA Gymnastics, saying the organization sought to silence her claims of sexual abuse against disgraced team doctor Larry Nassar last year.

-Maroney, who earned international fame during the 2012 Summer Games, alleges that American gymnastics' governing body not only failed to protect athletes from Nassar, but also signed a nondisclosure agreement with her last December — after the first of more than 100 women and girls began coming forward with their stories of abuse.
+Maroney, who earned international fame during the 2012 Summer Games, alleges that American gymnastics' governing body not only failed to protect athletes from Nassar, but also had her sign a confidentiality agreement last December — after the first of more than 100 women and girls began coming forward with their stories of abuse.

 Maroney believes the monetary settlement included a confidentiality provision primarily so that USA Gymnastics — in the words of her complaint — "could further conceal and shield from public scrutiny, outside investigation, and law enforcement, the true nature of NASSAR's horrific sexual abuse of minors."

 The complaint did not disclose the amount Maroney was paid as part of the settlement, but The Wall Street Journal and The Los Angeles Times report it was $1.25 million.
-Maroney's filing notes that she entered the agreement "to obtain funds necessary to pay for lifesaving psychological treatment and care" after her alleged abuse.
+Maroney's filing says she entered the agreement "to obtain funds necessary to pay for lifesaving psychological treatment and care" after her alleged abuse.

 Her suit Wednesday aims to nullify that deal as a "direct violation" of California law.
-It also names as defendants Nassar himself, the U.S. Olympic Committee and Michigan State University, his employer for roughly two decades.
+It also names as defendants Nassar, the U.S. Olympic Committee and Michigan State University, Nassar's employer for roughly two decades.

-"A simple fact is this.
-If Michigan State University, USA Gymnastics and the US Olympic Committee had paid attention to any of the red flags in Larry Nassar's behavior I never would have met him, I never would have been 'treated' by him and I never would have been abused by him," Maroney said in a statement released Wednesday.
+"A simple fact is this: If Michigan State University, USA Gymnastics and the US Olympic Committee had paid attention to any of the red flags in Larry Nassar's behavior, I never would have met him, I never would have been 'treated' by him and I never would have been abused by him," Maroney said in a statement released Wednesday.

 Earlier this month, the doctor was sentenced to 60 years in prison after pleading guilty to criminal sexual conduct and child pornography.
-Scores of women and girls, including Maroney's fellow 2012 Olympic teammates Aly Raisman and Gabby Douglas, have accused Nassar of sexually assaulting them under the guise of medical treatment.
+Scores of women and girls, including Maroney's 2012 Olympic teammates Aly Raisman and Gabby Douglas, have accused Nassar of sexually assaulting them under the guise of medical treatment.

-NBC reports that USA Gymnastics "quietly fired" him in June 2015 after receiving multiple complaints against him, and that Nassar "continued to treat, and allegedly abuse, patients at his Michigan State University sports medicine practice."
+NBC reports that USA Gymnastics "quietly fired" him in June 2015 after receiving multiple complaints against him and that Nassar "continued to treat, and allegedly abuse, patients at his Michigan State University sports medicine practice."

 As NPR's Laurel Wamsley reported, Maroney posted her own story on social media just two months ago: